npmcdn-to-unpkg-bot/monks.co/jekyll/_posts/2016-07-26-using-monads.md

   - howto
   - javascript
 ---
-You can try this code out in your browser at https://tonicdev.com/amonks/578beb1fdb37ac12001d3826
+You can try this code out in your browser on [tonicdev](https://tonicdev.com/amonks/578beb1fdb37ac12001d3826)

 Have you ever chained a bunch of functions together?